 What rate (or price) can I qualify for?

-What you’re generally going to find is that the vast majority of individuals who are doing an excellent job at maintaining their type 2 diabetes will either be able to qualify for a Table B rating or in some cases an individual may even be able to qualify for a Standard or “Normal” rate.
+With this information in hand, most life insurance underwriters will generally have a pretty good idea about what “kind” of life insurance policy you’ll be able to qualify for (traditional .vs.
+Simplified) and what kind of “rate” you might be able to qualify for.
+And, what you’re generally going to find is that the vast majority of individuals who are doing an excellent job at maintaining their type 2 diabetes will either be able to qualify for a Table B rating or, in some cases, an individual may even be able to qualify for a Standard or “Normal” rate.

 Now…

-At this point, it’s probably a good idea to take a moment and review the different rate classes an individual can potentially qualify for when applying for a traditional life insurance policy as well as define exactly what a “table rating” is.
-You see, when an individual applies for a life insurance policy, in theory they will “potentially” be eligible for all 14 different rate classes.
+At this point, it’s probably a good idea to take a moment and review the different rate classes an individual can potentially qualify for when applying for a traditional life insurance policy, as well as define exactly what a “table rating” is.
+You see, when an individual applies for a life insurance policy, in theory, they will “potentially” be eligible for all 14 different rate classes.

-Then during the…
+Then, during the…

 Now…

-What can I do to help ensure that I get the “best life insurance” for me?
+How can I help ensure I get the “best life insurance” for me?

-In our experience here at IBUSA, what we have found that works best for folks who have been diagnosed with a pre-existing medical condition where the “severity” of the condition is often “subjective” is for the applicant to make sure that they first find a true-life insurance profession who will work as an advocate for you.
+In our experience here at IBUSA, what works best for folks who have been diagnosed with a pre-existing medical condition where the “severity” of the condition is often “subjective” is for the applicant to make sure that they first find a true-life insurance professional who will work as an advocate for them.
+Such an agent who can help guide you through the application process and be perfectly “frank” with you about what options may or may not be possible for you.

 From there…

-You’ll also want to make sure that the very same agent you have chosen has access to dozens of different life insurance companies because after all, it really doesn’t matter how “great” of a life insurance agent you might have if they don’t have access to the “best” life insurance policy for you!
-Now does it?
+You’ll also want to make sure that the very same agent you have chosen has access to dozens of different life insurance companies because, after all, it really doesn’t matter how “great” of a life insurance agent you might have if they don’t have access to the “best” life insurance policy for you!
+Now, does it?

+Lastly, it would be best if, before applying for coverage, you were completely honest with your life insurance agent.
+By doing so, you will help them narrow down what options might be the “best.”
 So, what are you waiting for?
 Give us a call today and see what we can do for you!